 The Faulring family came to America in two separate groups.
-First, Peter and Elizabeth Faurling made the journey in 1852, and then the remainder of the family followed in 1853/54.
-To legally emigrate the family needed to obtain permission from the Duchy of Coburg, which largely hinged on completion of an obligatory two-year military service, for men, and settlement of any outstanding debts.
-This process, followed by most would be emigrants from a German state, is typified by experience of Faulring family.
-It is important to note that families came to America, like the Faulring family, needed a significant amount of money to pay travel expenses.
+First, Peter and Elisabetha Faurling made the journey in 1852, and then the remainder of the family followed in 1853/54.
+To legally emigrate, the family needed to obtain permission from the Duchy of Coburg-Gotha, which largely hinged on completion of an obligatory two-year military service, for men, and settlement of any outstanding debts.
+This process, required of most emigrants from a German state, is typified by the experience of Faulring family.
+It is also important to note that families who came to America, like the Faulring family, needed a significant amount of money to pay travel expenses.
 Further, they would need some money to establish themselves after they arrived.

 The announcement, in the lower portion of the image, reads, in translation: